-If we put this structure in place from U-8 to U-12, the belief is that by U-14, each player coming through club will have been introduced to, and coached in, the basics skills of the game.
+If we put this structure in place from U-8 to U-12, the belief is that by U-14, each player coming through club will have been introduced to, and coached in, the basic skills of the game.
 Research has proven, the more competent a young player is at a particular "hobby", the higher the chances of that player continuing with the "hobby", in this case i.e. our game.
+To aid the process all children aged 4-12 will receive a free football from the club to keep and practice with at home and at organised training sessions.